bsandhu1920/tw-aws-super-friyay/slides/index.md

   RepositoryName:
     Type: String
     AllowedPattern: "(?:[a-z0-9]+(?:[._-][a-z0-9]+)*/)*[a-z0-9]+(?:[._-][a-z0-9]+)*"
-    Description: The name of your repository (all letters must be lowercase letters, must start and end with a letter or number, can contain [._-/], slashes must have a letter or number on either side)
+    Description: The name of your repository
 ```

 ---